simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - TYPE field (~8 bits).
 Type = 1 indicates a full TLV representation which includes the key name and the value data.
 These TLVs may appear in snapshot and delta slots.
 - FLAGS field (~16 bits).
 This field includes permissions, for example, and the definition of the flags is determined by the TLV Type.
 - Additional fields are present depending on the value of the Type field.
 - PAD.
-The header is padded so the last byte aligns with a program unit boundary, so that the header can be written to flash independently of writing the preceeding and following journal entries.
+The header is padded so the last byte aligns with a program unit boundary, so that the header can be written to flash independently of writing the preceding and following journal entries.

-### KV TLV Tail
+### <a name="kv-tlv-tail"></a> KV TLV Tail

 ![alt text](pics/ARM_MBED_SW_HLD_0001_cfstore_lld_fig_tail.jpg "unseen title text") **Figure 4.
 KV TLV tail format.**